liquid11-ltd/veridial--sdk-csharp-sample/README.md

 Is a MVC project running under dot net 4.5.
 Requires the VerIDial.SDK nuget package.

-Both Samples and SDK are Licenced under the Open Software License Version 3.0.
+Both Samples and SDK are Licenced under the MIT License.